envi/olesia-khomchyn.github.io/docs/index.md

 [Subscribe to our newsletter](https://news.envi.net/Signup/dev-news){ .md-button .md-button--primary }

+<span style="color: #E0592A">V. 5.7.4</span>

+Requisition Fills endpoints are now available on Envi OData API.

+<span style="color: #E0592A">V. 5.7.3</span>

+A new Requisition Item endpoint has been implemened.
+Thus, you can partially update the details of the Requisition Line Item specified by Requisition Item ID.

+WebHook is enabled within Envi.
+The WebHook subscription configuration allows you to get notifications regarding affected entities of selected types.

+<span style="color: #E0592A">V. 5.7.2</span>

+Now, active subscribers will receive updates via WebHook when the Usage transaction status has been changed to Submitted.

 <span style="color: #E0592A">V. 5.6.7</span>

 A new Requisition Item endpoint has been added.
 So, now you are able to add specified Requisition Line Items.